serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 ## Remediation

-There's a few things to keep in mind.
-If you're using Atlantis you can also apply some of this by modifying the default Atlantis workflows.

 ### `-plugin-dir`

 By default, Terraform will search for, and install, plugins using default search paths.
 This includes pulling the plugins directly from the Terraform Registry.
 You can instead install the plugins yourself in a local directory and pass the `-plugin-dir` option to the `plan`: